DOMjudge/domjudge/doc/manual/config-basic.rst

 -------------------
 When this is done, you can upload the intended problems that teams need to solve under *Problems*.
-DOMjudge supports uploading them as a zip file or configuring each problem manually via the interface.
+DOMjudge supports uploading them as :doc:`a zip file <problem-format>` or configuring each problem manually via the interface.
 You can add a problem to a contest while uploading, or associate it by editing the contest from the Contests page later.

-It is possible to change
-whether teams can submit solutions for that problem (using the toggle switch 'allow submit').
+It is possible to change whether teams can submit solutions for that problem (using the toggle switch 'allow submit').
 If disallowed, submissions for that problem will be rejected, but more importantly, teams will not see that problem on the scoreboard.
 Disallow judge will make DOMjudge accept submissions, but leave them queued; this is useful in case an unexpected problem shows up with one of the problems.
 Timelimit is the maximum number of seconds a submission for this problem is allowed to run before a 'TIMELIMIT' response is given (to be multiplied possibly by a language factor).
 A 'timelimit overshoot' can be configured to let submissions run a bit longer.
 Although DOMjudge will use the actual limit to determine the verdict, this allows judges to see if a submission is close to the timelimit.

-Problems can be imported and exported into and from DOMjudge using zip-files that contain the problem metadata and testdata files, based on the `problemarchive.org format`_.

 Problems can have special *compare* and
 *run* scripts associated to them, to deal with problem